Running with Docker

 Copy your .sql

-database dump created above in the sql
+database dump file created above in the sql

-extension and is in plain text format (not zipped).
+extension.
+The file should be in plain text format (not zipped).

 Docker will pick it up when it starts for the first time and restore the dump to your new database.